The Luxembourg qualifications framework

-Following the adoption of the Recommendation of the European Parliament and of the Council of 23 April 2008 on the establishment of the European Qualifications Framework for lifelong learning, the Ministry of Education, Children and Youth, in consultation with the Ministry of Higher Education and Research, has drawn up a proposal for a Luxembourg qualifications framework.
+Following the adoption of the Recommendation of the European Parliament and of the Council of 23 April 2008 on the establishment of the European Qualifications Framework (EQF) for lifelong learning, the Ministry of Education, Children and Youth and the Ministry of Higher Education and Research presented their report on referencing the Luxembourg Qualifications Framework (Cadre luxembourgeois des qualifications - CLQ) to the EQF in 2012 to the EQF's Advisory Group, which accepted it.

-The Luxembourg qualifications framework is intended to serve as a non-binding guidance framework for individuals, providers of education and training and for the employment market.
-It will enable individuals to rank their qualifications in relation to other qualifications, with a view to lifelong learning.
+The CLQ is intended to serve as a non-binding guidance framework for individuals, providers of education and training and for the employment market.
+It enables individuals to rank their qualifications in relation to other qualifications, with a view to lifelong learning.

 Characteristics